By: Ronnie Brown on June 17th, 2022

-This, in turn, ensure products that reach the end-user are safe and are what the customer expected.
+This, in turn, ensures the products that reach the end-user are safe and are what the customer expected.

 What Wire Mesh Standards Are in Place Today?

 There are several wire mesh standards that control the level of quality wire mesh should be for a given application.
-The standard(s) you should follow, naturally, is determined by the industry in which you work.
+The standards you should follow, naturally, are determined by the industry in which you work.